Overview

 Applicants must:

-• be a graduate member of the BPS or hold the Graduate Basis for Chartered Membership (GBC);
+- be eligible for graduate membership of the BPS or hold the Graduate Basis for Chartered Membership (GBC);

-• have successfully completed a BPS Accredited (Stage 1) MSc Health Psychology within the past 5 years to a minimum of merit grade or equivalent.
+- have completed a BPS accredited (Stage 1) MSc Health Psychology at Merit grade or above.

 The University of Stirling has been operating a very successful MSc in Health Psychology since 2003.
 You can apply for a place on this MSc if you do not currently meet this entry requirement.